Investing

 Quick Answer

 Cryptocurrency is a decentralized digital currency secured by cryptography and recorded on a blockchain.
-As of April 26, 2026, there are over 20,000 cryptocurrencies in existence, with Bitcoin remaining the largest by market capitalization.
+There are over 20,000 cryptocurrencies in existence, with Bitcoin remaining the largest by market capitalization.
 It operates without a central bank or government authority.

-Cryptocurrency is a type of digital currency that uses encryption techniques to regulate the generation of currency units and verify the transfer of funds, operating independently of any central bank.
-Cryptocurrency uses a decentralized peer-to-peer system to manage transactions and create new units.
+Digital currency that uses encryption techniques to regulate the generation of currency units and verify the transfer of funds, operating independently of any central bank, is what defines cryptocurrency at its core.
+Rather than relying on a central institution, it uses a decentralized peer-to-peer system to manage transactions and create new units.

-Bitcoin was the first cryptocurrency created in 2009 by an unknown person or group using the name Satoshi Nakamoto.
-Since then, many other cryptocurrencies have been introduced.
+Bitcoin was the first cryptocurrency, created in 2009 by an unknown person or group using the name Satoshi Nakamoto.
+Since then, many others have followed.
 There are now over 20,000 cryptocurrencies in circulation, according to CoinMarketCap’s current listings.

 Key Takeaways